-speaking of pretty, my picture doesn’t show nearly how gorgeous this baguette turned out. apparently baguettes are surprisingly hard to photograph with their long, skinny shape, + assorted crevices + nooks. but trust me, they turn out beautiful. in addition, their flavor + texture are amazing — the crust is perfectly crispy while the inside has a wonderful chewiness + flavor. i’ve eaten a lot of bread + this baguette can truly stand its own against many of the other baguettes i’ve tried. really!
+Speaking of pretty, my picture doesn’t show nearly how gorgeous this baguette turned out.
+Baguettes are surprisingly hard to photograph with their long, skinny shape, + assorted crevices + nooks.
+But trust me, they turn out simply beautiful.
+In addition, their flavor + texture are amazing — the crust is perfectly crispy while the inside has a wonderful chewiness + flavor.
+I’ve eaten a lot of bread + this baguette can truly stand its own against many of the store-bought baguettes I’ve tried. really!

-i know the recipe below looks long, but don’t let it scare you off. breads like this take prep, resting + proofing time in addition to hands-on time, + most of the recipe below covers hands-off stuff. the hands-on time, honestly, is probably no more than 5 minutes on the prep day, + maybe 10-15 minutes on the baking day. and if i’m lying to you, may i be struck down by a giant pat of butter.
+I know the recipe below looks long, but don’t let it scare you off.
+Breads like this take prep, resting + proofing time in addition to hands-on time, + most of the recipe below covers hands-off stuff.
+The hands-on time, honestly, is probably no more than 5-10 minutes on the prep day, + maybe 15-20 minutes on the baking day.
+And if i’m lying to you, may I be struck down by a giant pat of butter.

-so, if you’ve ever flirted with the idea of making your own bread, try it! it’s easy, it’s inexpensive, + most importantly, it’s delicious. when you make it, definitely check out not without salt, as it has wonderful step-by-step pictures for this baguette recipe. i debated taking step-by-step pictures, too, but i was too busy stuffing my face with homemade bread. =) enjoy!
+So, if you’ve ever flirted with the idea of making your own bread, try it!
+It’s easy, it’s inexpensive, + most importantly, it’s delicious.
+When you make it, definitely check out not without salt, as it has wonderful step-by-step pictures.
+Enjoy!

 5 1/2 cups unbleached bread flour (*see note below)